PostgresApp/PostgresApp/docs/documentation/reindex-warning.md

 sets the default locale (and thus collation) to 'en_US.UTF-8' when initialising a new cluster since PostgresQL 9.4.1 (End of 2014).
 However, UTF-8 based collations are not actually implemented in macOS (like in most BSD Systems).
-Thus, the effective sort order was rather following byte order, see [Ticket #216](https://github.com/PostgresApp/PostgresApp/issues/216).
+Thus, the effective sort order was rather following byte order, see [Issue #216](https://github.com/PostgresApp/PostgresApp/issues/216).

 With the update to macOS 11, Apple started to use the ISO8859-1 collations for about half of the available locales, including the default locale of Postgres.app, 'en_US.UTF-8'.
 As